 Under O. Reg.
-63/09, a corn or soybean farmer must demonstrate the need to use Class 12 pesticides for a farm property before they can purchase and use them.
+63/09, a corn or soybean grower or certified planter must demonstrate the need to use Class E (Class 12) pesticides for a farm property before they can purchase and use them.

-- successfully complete the IPM Course for Corn and Soybeans to become certified,
+- Successfully complete the IPM Course for Corn and Soybeans to become certified, and

-- submit a signed IPM Written Declaration Form that states IPM principles have been considered, and
+- Present a completed IPM Written Declaration declaring IPM principles have been considered, and your IPM Certification card.

 How Do I Become Certified?